FACTBOX-Euro zone sovereign ratings and outstanding debt

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, Dec 8 Below is a list of euro zone sovereign ratings currently assigned by Standard & Poor's, Moody's, Fitch and smaller rival DBRS, after Moody's cut Italy's rating outlook to negative on Wednesday. bit.ly/2hhI7xM S&P Moody's Fitch DBRS Debt outstanding (bln euros)* Austria AA+ s Aa1 s AA+ s AAA s 271 Belgium AA s Aa3 s AA n AA (high)s 471 Cyprus BB p B1 p BB- p B p 7 Estonia AA- s A1 s A+ s --- 1 Finland AA+ s Aa1 s AA+ s AA (high)s 113 France AA s Aa2 s AA s AAA s 2,069 Germany AAA s Aaa s AAA s AAA s 2,230 Greece B- s Caa3 s CCC - CCC (high)s 135 Ireland A+ s A3 p A s A (high)s 141 Italy BBB- s Baa2 n BBB+ n A (low) rur 1,896 Latvia A- s A3 s A- s --- 8 Lithuania A- s A3 s A- s --- 13 Luxembourg AAA s Aaa - AAA s --- 9 Malta A- s A3 s A p A s 6 Netherlands AAA s Aaa s AAA s AAA s 364 Portugal BB+ s Ba1 s BB+ s BBB (low)s 158 Slovakia A+ s A2 s A+ s A (high)s 40 Slovenia A s Baa3 p A- s --- 30 Spain BBB+ s Baa2 s BBB+ s A (low)s 949 * according to Reuters data p= positive outlook; s= stable outlook; n= negative outlook; CWn credit watch negative; rur= rating under review; dev= constantly under review due to fast changing circumstances urn=under review due to fast changing circumstances ******************** LONG-TERM CREDIT RATINGS***************** STANDARD & POOR'S MOODY'S FITCH --------------------- INVESTMENT GRADE RATINGS --------------- AAA Aaa AAA Obligations for which there is the lowest expectation of investment risk.
+LONDON, Aug 15 Below is a list of euro zone sovereign ratings currently assigned by Standard & Poor's, Moody's, Fitch and smaller rival DBRS.
+S&P Moody's Fitch DBRS Debt outstanding (bln euros)* Austria AA+ n Aa1 s AA+ s AAA s 282 Belgium AA s Aa3 s AA n AA (high)s 473 Cyprus BB- p B1 s B+ p B s 7 Estonia AA- s A1 s A+ s --- 1 Finland AA+ n Aa1 s AA+ s AAA n 110 France AA n Aa2 s AA s AAA s 2,058 Germany AAA s Aaa s AAA s AAA s 2,248 Greece B- s Caa3 s CCC s CCC (high)s 136 Ireland A+ s A3 p A s A (high)s 142 Italy BBB- s Baa2 s BBB+ s A (low)s rur 1,896 Latvia A- s A3 s A- s --- 7 Lithuania A- s A3 s A- s --- 13 Luxembourg AAA s Aaa s AAA s --- 10 Malta BBB+ p A3 s A s A s 6 Netherlands AAA s Aaa s AAA s AAA s 356 Portugal BB+ s Ba1 s BB+ s BBB (low)s 156 Slovakia A+ s A2 s A+ s A (high)s 40 Slovenia A s Baa3 s BBB+ p --- 31 Spain BBB+ s Baa2 s BBB+ s A (low)s 949 * according to Reuters data p= positive outlook; s= stable outlook; n= negative outlook; CWn credit watch negative; rur= rating under review; dev= constantly under review due to fast changing circumstances urn=under review due to fast changing circumstances ******************** LONG-TERM CREDIT RATINGS***************** STANDARD & POOR'S MOODY'S FITCH --------------------- INVESTMENT GRADE RATINGS --------------- AAA Aaa AAA Obligations for which there is the lowest expectation of investment risk.
 Capacity for timely repayment of principal and interest is substantial, such that adverse changes in business, economic or financial conditions are unlikely to increase investment risk substantially.
 AA Aa AA Obligations for which there is a very low expectation of investment risk.
 Capacity for timely repayment of principal and interest is substantial.
 Adverse changes in business, economic or financial conditions may increase investment risk albeit not very significantly.
 A A A Obligations for which there is a low expectation of investment risk.
 Capacity for timely repayment of principal and interest is strong, although adverse changes in business, economic or financial conditions may lead to increased investment risk.
 BBB Baa BBB Obligations for which there is currently a low expectation of investment risk.
 Capacity for timely repayment of principal and interest is adequate, although adverse changes in business, economic or financial conditions are more likely to lead to increased investment risk than for obligations in previous categories. --------------- SPECULATIVE GRADE RATINGS -------------------- BB Ba BB Obligations for which there is a possibility of investment risk developing.
 Capacity for timely repayment of principal and interest exists but is susceptible over time to adverse changes in business, economic or financial conditions.
 B B B Obligations for which investment risk exists.
 Timely repayment of principal and interest is not sufficiently protected against adverse changes in business, economic or financial conditions.
 CCC Caa CCC Obligations for which there is a current perceived possibility of default.
 Timely repayment of principal and interest is dependent on favourable business, economic or financial conditions.
 CC Ca CC Obligations which are highly speculative.
 C C C This rating may be used to cover a situation where a bankruptcy petition has been filed or similar action has been taken, but payments on this obligation are continued.
 SD RD S&P defines its "selective default" status as one where the obligor has selectively defaulted on a specific issue or class of obligations but will continue to meet its payment obligations on other issues or classes of obligations in a timely manner.
 Fitch Ratings has a similar category termed "restricted default."
 D DDD/DD/D Obligations which are currently in default.
 Fitch DDD designates the highest potential for recovery of amounts outstanding on any securities involved, and D the lowest recovery potential. ** S&P and Fitch ratings from AA to CCC may be modified by a plus or minus sign to show relative standing within the major rating categories.
 DBRS adds a 'high' or 'low' to its ratings. ** S&P ratings may have an 'r' attached to the ratings of instruments with significant non-credit risks to highlight risks to principal or volatility of expected returns which are not addressed in the credit rating. ** S&P's credit watch negative signals a one in two chance of a downgrade in no more than three months. ** Moody's applies numerical modifiers 1, 2 and 3 in each generic rating classification from Aa through B. Modifier 1 indicates the obligation is ranked at the higher end of its generic rating.
-(Reporting by Peter Hobson; Editing by Hugh Lawson)
+(Compiled by John Geddie; Editing by Kevin Liffey)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan